oracle-livelabs/adb/shared/adb-speaks-human/agentic-select-ai/create-function-tool-for-email/create-function-and-tool-for-email.md

 In this lab, you will:

-* Write and a PL/SQL function that composes a return-confirmation email.
+* Write and test a PL/SQL function that composes a return-confirmation email.
+* Create a customer email tool that uses the function
-* Register an email task with clear instructions.
+* Create a task over this tool with clear instructions.
-* Create an agent that calls the email task to produce a ready-to-send email preview.
+* Update the agent that calls the email task to produce a ready-to-send email preview.
 * Update the agent team to include the new task.
 * Run an end-to-end interaction and capture the email preview.

 ### Prerequisites

-- This lab requires completion of the first three labs in the **Contents** menu on the left.
+- This lab requires completion of all the previous labs in the **Contents** menu on the left.

 ## Task 1: Create a Function to Generate an Email